6571wq/hello-world/README.md

 It's my first to use github,I'm so happy！

-This repositry include the codes I write in daily.
+This repositry includes the codes I write in daily.